astronomer/airflow-guides/guides/dags.md

 ## Dependencies

-Each of the verticies have a specific direction showing the relationship between nodes - data can only follow the direction of the vertices (from the example above, the IP addresses cannot be anonymized until the data has been pulled).
+Each of the vertices have a specific direction showing the relationship between nodes - data can only follow the direction of the vertices (from the example above, the IP addresses cannot be anonymized until the data has been pulled).

 Node B is  _downstream_ from Node A - it won't execute until Node A finishes.